Afghan Hound VS Irish Wolfhound

 Health and Lifespan

 The Afghan Hound typically lives 12–18 years, while the Irish Wolfhound has a lifespan of 6–8 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Cataracts for the Afghan Hound and Dilated Cardiomyopathy for the Irish Wolfhound.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Afghan Hounds typically range from $1500 to $2500, while Irish Wolfhounds cost $1500 to $3000.
-Ongoing monthly costs are approximately $182 for the Afghan Hound and $243 for the Irish Wolfhound.
+Afghan Hounds typically range from $1500 to $2500, while Irish Wolfhounds cost $1500 to $3000.
+Monthly costs are approximately $154 for the Afghan Hound and $218 for the Irish Wolfhound, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance